-Contest Ruling & Re-Evaluation Policy
+Contest Ruling and Re-Evaluation Policy

-Upon request, the horse owner may be provided copies of the evaluation surveys, which includes the evaluators' reasons for disapproving a horse.
+Upon request, the horse owner may be provided copies of the evaluation surveys, which include the evaluators' reasons for disapproving a horse.
 An applicant has ninety (90) days to contest the Evaluation Committee's ruling.
-If the applicant formally contests the ruling, they have two courses of action: A Re-Evaluation or Member Review.
+An applicant has ninety (90) days to contest the Evaluation Committee's ruling.
+If the applicant formally contests the ruling, they have an option for a re-evaluation of the initial submission by a third-party expert evaluator at the Owner's expense.